Best Garmin watch 2024 tested and rated: Top picks for November

 What you need to know

-If you’re starting to get into running, chances are you want a device that’s a step up from a basic fitness tracker but also won’t overwhelm you with too many features.
+If you’re starting to get into running, chances are you want a device that’s a step up from a basic fitness tracker and won't break the bank.
 Among Garmin watches, the Forerunner 55 is a clear choice.
 It's a simple, easy-to-use running watch that'll help you keep an eye on your running stats, heart rate and sleep from your wrist.

 The watch doesn't have some of the high-end training features you'll see in other watches on this list.
 There's no Training Readiness Score, for example, and the watch doesn't let you listen to music, or pay for groceries from your wrist, but don't let this put you off.

 Design: The Forerunner 55 looks like most of the other Forerunners in the Garmin collection — it doesn't have a touchscreen, so you'll need to navigate around the watch using the buttons, three on the left and two on the right.
 The watch only comes in one size and has a 1-inch, MIP display, with a resolution of 208 x 208 pixels.
-Even on the sunniest days, we could see the Forerunner 55’s transflective MIP display without an issue
+However, even on the sunniest days, we could see the Forerunner 55’s transflective MIP display without an issue.
+But, if you're worried, consider the Garmin Forerunner 165 instead.

 Battery life: A fully charged Forerunner 55 can last up to two weeks in smartwatch mode and 20 hours in GPS mode, a significant increase from its predecessor.
 This is especially impressive compared to the latest Apple Watch Series 9.
 However, the screen on the Forerunner 55 isn't anywhere near as bright as Apple's smartwatch.
 Either way, you could go away for a weekend marathon without worrying about packing your charger.